Why do “experts” often make poor leaders?

 That’s enough for today.

 Please make sure you always enthusiastically talk to others about what you learn here so that your skills are reinforced and easily called upon for everyday needs and occurrences.
 The more confident you are in your understanding and use of lateral thinking and creativity, the more aware you are of the opportunities all around you, the more successful you will be, the more you will become a magnet of success for those around you.

 Try to imagine yourself as someone whose creative and original views are valued amongst friends, family, and colleagues.
 Stay with the program, I promise you will become that person.
 Practice, use, interact and teach others.
 Relate your experiences in the comment section below.

 YOUR LEARNING JOURNEY PROGRESS

-You should be confident to discuss the four following subjects:
+You should be confident to discuss the five following subjects:

 - Our education and life experiences can often lead to a “blinkered” viewpoint;

 - Random starting points (or random entry points) are a lateral thinking tool (or skill) that can be easily learned and used to break the shackles of our blinkered thinking;